Loadeksdi/Loadeksdi/README.md

-- 👋 Hi, I’m @Loadeksdi, in my last year of studies of Software and Information Systems at Efrei Paris, while working as an analyst developer.
+- 👋 Hi, I’m @Loadeksdi, in my last year of studies of Software and Information Systems at Efrei Paris, while working as a software developer.
 - 👀 I’m interested in programming, working out, listening to music and playing video games!
 - 🌱 I’m currently learning bleeding-edge technologies such as Deno TS, Rust and plan to try Astro.
 - 📫 How to reach me: directly by mail, on LinkedIn or in my portfolio once it is finished https://www.loadeksdi.com/contact